THE KINGDOM OF GOD IS AT HAND

 The day of revelation, the knowledge of God, His Being, His eternal purpose through Christ, His ways, His will, will be greatly enhanced throughout the thousand-year period.

-For the earth shall be filled with the knowledge of the glory of the Lord, as the waters cover the sea.
+For the earth will be filled with the knowledge of the glory of the LORD, as the waters cover the sea.
 (Habakkuk 2:14)

 The day of life will be expanded throughout the day of image and union, the Kingdom Age.
 Saints filled with resurrection life, wearing the crown of life, will be trees of life standing on the banks of the River of Life.
 Whoever will choose to do so may come and partake of the Divine Life in the saints.

-And it shall come to pass in that day, that the mountains shall drop down new wine, and the hills shall flow with milk, and all the rivers of Judah shall flow with waters, and a fountain shall come forth of the house of the Lord, and shall water the valley of Shittim.
+And it will come to pass in that day that the mountains shall drip with new wine, the hills shall flow with milk, and all the brooks of Judah shall be flooded with water; a fountain shall flow from the house of the LORD and water the Valley of Acacias.
 (Joel 3:18)